Eng1958/RadioStreamRecorder/README.md

   file)
 - [x] Recording time as an argument (running at command)
 - [x] Using of mp3split for longer mp3 files
+- [ ] Send mail if recording is finished